Assessment of approaches for dispersive forces employing graphone as a case study: Computational details

 \section{Computational details}

-The calculations were performed within the spin polarized DFT [\cite{PhysRev.136.B864, PhysRev.140.A1133}] state-of-the-art computational scheme as is implemented in the VASP package [\cite{PhysRevB.47.558, KRESSE199615}].
-The electron-ion interaction was modelled by using projector augmented wave pseudopotentials (PAW) [\cite{PhysRevB.50.17953, PhysRevB.59.1758}] with GW potentials, which are believed to be important for RPA calculations, while the valence electrons were described with a plane wave basis set limited by a kinetic energy cutoff of 400 eV.
-The Brillouin Zone integration was done by using of $\Gamma$-centered $24\times24\times2$ Monkhorst-Pack sampling, for all of the methods except of the RPA for which $19\times19\times1$ Monkhorst-Pack sampling was used [\cite{PhysRevB.84.201401}].
-For all of the calculations the same supercell was used, which dimensions are shown in Fig. \ref{supercell}.
-We considered here single-sided hydrogenation where the hydrogen atoms fully occupied only one sublattice of graphene as it is presented in Fig. \ref{supercell}B. In case of the substrate calculations, the Ni(111) surface was modelled by a slab consisting of six monolayers and a vacuum width of 14.5 \AA{} thickness (see Fig. \ref{supercell}).
-The convergence threshold was set at 10$^{-5}$ for the energy self-consistency and 0.002 eV/\AA$^2$ for the forces for all of the methods except the RPA calculations for which the convergence criteria were adopted in Ref. [\cite{PhysRevB.84.201401} and see the references therein].
+The calculations are performed within the spin polarized DFT [\cite{PhysRev.136.B864, PhysRev.140.A1133}] state-of-the-art computational scheme as implemented in the VASP package [\cite{PhysRevB.47.558, KRESSE199615}].
+The electron-ion interaction is modelled by projector augmented wave pseudopotentials (PAWs) [\cite{PhysRevB.50.17953,PhysRevB.59.1758}] with GW potentials, which are believed to be important for RPA calculations, while the valence electrons are described with a plane wave basis set limited by a kinetic energy cutoff of 400 eV.
+The Brillouin Zone integration is done by using of $\Gamma$-centered $24\times24\times2$ Monkhorst-Pack sampling for all of the computational schemes employed except of the RPA.
+For the latter $19\times19\times1$ and $12\times12\times1$ Monkhorst-Pack samplings are used [\cite{PhysRevB.84.201401}] in the cases of graphone on Ni(111) substrate and freestanding graphone, respectively.
+The $(1\times1)$ lateral size of the supercell and 14 \AA{} of vacuum thickness is used in all of the calculations (see Fig. \ref{supercell}).
+The Ni(111) surface is modelled by a slab consisting of six monolayers (see Fig. \ref{supercell}).
+We consider here single-sided hydrogenation of graphene layer, where the hydrogen atoms fully occupy only one sublattice of graphene, as it is presented in Fig. \ref{supercell}B. The force convergence threshold is set to 0.002 eV/\AA.
+In the case of the RPA approach, the static calculations are performed for the atomic position optimization within the OPT-B88 vdW functional.
+The convergence criteria of RPA approach are adopted from Ref. [\cite{PhysRevB.84.201401} and see the references therein].